erigones/esdc-docs/user-guide/howto/pxe-zone.rst

 PXE Zone providing Network Booting for Compute Nodes
 ****************************************************

-The PXE zone is a SunOS Zone :ref:`server <vm>`, which acts as a DHCP and TFTP server and is used for booting and installing compute nodes on the *admin* network.
+The PXE zone is a :ref:`SunOS Zone <vm>`, which acts as a DHCP and TFTP server and is used for booting and installing compute nodes on the *admin* network.

+.. note:: The network boot install script functionality is available from *Danube Cloud* version 2.6.

 Creating a Zone with admin NIC
 ##############################

 * Create an PXE zone.
-The disk should be large enough for storing one or two *Danube Cloud* USB images.
+The disk should be large enough for storing one or two :ref:`compute node USB images <cn_image>` (at least 10 GB).

     .. image:: img/create_pxe_zone.png